doandroidsdreamof/roommate-backend/README.md

 ## Phase 7: Maps Integration

-> Location services for listings and discovery.
+> Location services for postings and discovery.

 ### Tasks